kiba/Writings/dreamwalker/story_bible.md

 These are the factors that a dreamwalker may change:

-* **Cooldown** -At level one materialization can only be used once every twenty-four hour or longer.
-An increase in level will bring the cooldown period by one hour until level twenty-three.
+* **Cooldown** -At level one, materialization can only be used once every twenty-four hour or longer.
+An increment in level will bring the cooldown period by one hour until level twenty-three.
 Then, every subsequent increase in level will decrease the cooldown period by one minute.
-* **Volume** - The amount of substance one could materialize, with level one at one milliliter.
-Each subsequent increase in level brings an additional milliliter.
+* **Volume** - The amount of substance one could materialize.
+At level one, that is one milliliter.
+An increment in level brings an additional milliliter available for creation.
-* **Temperature** - The substance summoned will be at the ambient temperature.
-Each additional level gives the dreamwalker to change the substance's temperature by one degree celsius.
+* **Temperature** - Substance assumed ambient temperature unless otherwise changed by user, with level one at one degree celsius from starting temperature.
+An increment in level brings an additional one degree celsius for control.
 * **Elemental substance** - All dreamwalkers start at level one with hydrogen.
-An increase in level gives a new substance to summon based on its atomic number.
+An increment in level gives a new substance to create based on its atomic number.
 * **Pressure** - A substance summoned will default to the ambient pressure of the surrounding environment.
-Each level impart an additional control of one pascal over the pressure of the summoned substance.
+An increment in level imparts additional control of one pascal of pressure.
 * **Velocity** - The default velocity of a substance is exactly zero meter per second relative to you.
-With increasing level, the ability to impart a different velocity go up by one meter per second.
+With an increment in level, the ability to impart a different velocity go up by one meter per second.

 Any points spent on materialization will increase the cost of an additional level by one.
 Unless stated otherwise, all factors in the skill materialization start at level one.